Join us throughout the year and learn more about real climate solutions.

 In 2019, Washington passed the groundbreaking Clean Energy Transformation Act ensuring that our state will have 100% clean power by 2045.
 In 2020, we set ambitious and necessary greenhouse gas emissions reduction targets.
 Still we have yet to address our state’s largest and problematic source of climate and air pollution: transportation emissions.
 During this election we are seeing climate pushed to the forefront of the many serious issues we face—will Washington be able to continue to lead by example and take action on transportation and climate pollution in 2021?

-Hear from Climate Solutions, Transportation Choices Coalition, and Front & Centered debrief of election results, provide an overview of climate and equity priorities for Washington in 2021, and go deep into funding and creating the clean, just, and equitable transportation system we need.
+During this discussion, speakers from Climate Solutions, Transportation Choices Coalition, and Front & Centered debriefed the recent election results, provided an overview of climate and equity priorities for Washington in 2021, and went deep into funding and creating the clean, just, and equitable transportation system we need.

 Our Health, Our Climate: A Threat and an Opportunity | Oct 8, 2020

 Maybe you've heard that climate change is a public health emergency.
 Maybe you've experienced poor air quality due to smoke and emissions, sweated through an extreme heat wave, or worked through the general anxiety and stress of climate impacts.
 The weather and our climate affect our individual and collective health in a variety of ways.
 So what does this all mean?

 We don't get to choose the air we breathe, but we do get to choose what goes into it.
 How are our efforts to reduce emissions and transition to clean energy linked to better health and wellness for our families and communities?